nosana-ci/templates/yarn/README.md

 In the `commands` property, this is a property called `commands`.
 In `commands`, you will see the basic commands that are needed to install, build and test your project.

-This template assumes you are using `npm` and that the run commands defined in the pipeline are defined in your `package.json` file.
+This template assumes you are using `yarn` and that the run commands defined in the pipeline are defined in your `package.json` file.

-Note that with this container `yarn` is also available.